Palladian architecture

-The Palladian style was also widely utilised throughout Europe, often in response to English influences.
+The Palladian style was also widely used throughout Europe, often in response to English influences.
 In Prussia the critic and courtier Francesco Algarotti corresponded with Burlington about his efforts to persuade Frederick the Great of the merits of the style, while Knobelsdorff's opera house in Berlin on the Unter den Linden, begun in 1741, was based on Campbell's Wanstead House.
 Later in the century, when the style was losing favour in Europe, Palladianism had a surge in popularity throughout the British colonies in North America.
 Thomas Jefferson sought out Palladian examples, which themselves drew on buildings from the time of the Roman Republic, to develop a new architectural style for the American Republic.
 Examples include the Hammond–Harwood House in Maryland and Jefferson's own house, Monticello, in Virginia.
 The Palladian style was also adopted in other British colonies, including those in the Indian subcontinent.

 In the 19th century, Palladianism was overtaken in popularity by Neoclassical architecture in both Europe and in North America.
 By the middle of that century, both were challenged and then superseded by the Gothic Revival in the English-speaking world, whose champions such as Augustus Pugin, remembering the origins of Palladianism in ancient temples, deemed the style too pagan for true Christian worship.
 In the 20th and 21st centuries, Palladianism has continued to evolve as an architectural style; its pediments, symmetry and proportions are evident in the design of many modern buildings, while its inspirer is regularly cited as having been among the world's most influential architects.